psi4/psi4/doc/sphinxman/source/conda.rst

 Conda command to update an existing |PSIfour| conda installation to the newest stable release (roughly annually).

-.. warning:: Until 1.1 is official, this pulls the July 2016 1.0 version.
-1.0 and 1.1 really shouldn't be mixed.

 .. code-block:: bash

     >>> conda update psi4 -c psi4